CPA Exam Study Group Quick Facts

 5. Study Groups Offer New Studying Techniques and Approaches

 Similarly, each person who attends the group will have a unique history and perspective when it comes to studying.
-This is a great way to learn new techniques for learning effectively.
-You might possibly share some of your own tricks with the group, too.
+This is a great way to learn new techniques for studying effectively.
+You might share some of your tricks with the group, too.

 6. Study Groups Offer Mental and Emotional Support

-Finally, studying for the CPA exam with a group is beneficial for mental and emotional support.
-Studying and taking the exam are stressful, and if you’re not well supported, the pressure could get to you.
-The people you study with are all going to undergo the same stress, so you can all support one another.
+Finally, studying for the CPA Exam with a group is beneficial for mental and emotional support.
+Studying and taking the exam can be stressful.
+If you’re not well-supported, the pressure could get to you.
+The people you study with are all undergoing the same stress, so you can all support one another.

 To reduce your stress levels, see where you stand by taking our FREE CPA practice exam.